Toolbox Reference#

 during the clone operation.

 With shallow clone, you get all the files in your repository and a small number of recent revisions.
-This makes the checkout process faster comparing to downloading the entire history of the repository.
+This makes the checkout process faster than downloading the entire history of the repository.

-Note that some deployment scenarios, like Heroku, require presence of the full Git history.
+Note that some deployment scenarios, like Heroku, require the presence of a full Git history.

 If you'd like to do a full clone, execute checkout